 Fourth step – Store the ferment.

-Once the honey has achieved its desired level of fermentation, store it securely in an airtight jar, as oxygen exposure can damage the garlic.
+Once the honey has achieved its desired level of fermentation, store it securely in an airtight jar, as oxygen exposure can damage the fruits.
 Place the jar in a dark and cool place with no direct sunlight.

 Eating fermented honey may boost the immune system, improve digestion or lower your cholesterol.